List of political parties in Minnesota: Recognition

 Qualifying as a recognized major or minor political party is determined by how many candidates a party nominates for certain partisan offices, how well candidates for statewide office do in certain partisan elections, or a petition that has the required number of signatures.
-Generally, a party that presents a statewide candidate that receives at least five percent of the vote or presents a petition to the secretary of state containing a number of signatures equal to at least five percent of the number of individuals who voted in the preceding general election qualifies as a recognized major party.
+Generally, a party that presents a statewide candidate that receives at least eight percent of the vote or presents a petition to the secretary of state containing a number of signatures equal to at least five percent of the number of individuals who voted in the preceding general election qualifies as a recognized major party.
 Similarly, the threshold is one percent to qualify as a recognized minor party.

 Parties recognized as a major or minor party are eligible to receive funds from the state elections campaign account.
 Recognized major parties also have automatic ballot access.